-New membership service for journalists covering Southampton and the Hampshire region.
+Membership service for journalists who cover Southampton and Hampshire.

 Our Version Media exists to increase authentic representation of the south’s black British, African and Caribbean communities.
-This includes in the media.
+This includes in traditional media.

 Our 2020 media survey of black people in Southampton revealed that more than three quarters said they do not feel fairly and accurately represented in local news coverage.